zognin/tp/docs/UserGuide.md

 ### 6.4 Price
 * Prices can be an integer value or a floating point value with **exactly** 2 decimal places.
 * The largest possible recipe price is $2499.99.
-* The largest possible order price is $9 999 999.99.
+* The largest possible order price is $9,999,999.99.

 ### 6.5 Quantities
 * If any quantity field in orders is changed in the JSON file, the application will not automatically reflect the corresponding changes in the inventory.
-* If the quantity attribute has been changed in a command such that it exceeds the lower bound 0 or the upper bound 40000, they will be capped off to the respective bounds.
-For example, if the quantity has been changed to -30, it will be capped off to 0.
-Likewise, if the quantity has been changed to 50000, it will be capped off to 40000.
-* Ingredient quantity cannot change beyond the min and max cap.
+* Ingredient quantity cannot change beyond the lower boundary of 0 and the upper boundary of 40000.
   (e.g. If the user reaches the upper boundary and tries to increase the quantity further by deleting an existing order that uses the ingredient, the system will allow the deletion but inventory no longer tracks the ingredient properly.)

 ### 6.6 Restrictions
+* A Phone number allows up to 20 digits.

 * The following parameters allow up to 50 characters (including whitespace):
   * Client Name
   * Ingredient Name
   * Order Name
   * Recipe Name
   * Ingredient Unit

-* A Phone number allows up to 20 digits.

 --------------------------------------------------------------------------------------------------------------------